-It’s taken me some time to write about the end of Ashtar Theatre’s International Youth Festival (read Part One here).
-Since the final performances, three Israeli teenagers who had gone missing right when the festival started, were discovered dead; Israel blamed Hamas operatives, and a Palestinian teenager from East Jerusalem was kidnapped and killed by Israeli extremists in retaliation.
-All this triggered intense demonstrations by both sides, clashes between Palestinians and Israeli police for almost four days in East Jerusalem and rocket strikes between Israel and Gaza, leading to the current situation in which the death toll in Gaza is rising (as I write this it stands at 274 according to The Guardian; Ma'an News cites 298).
+It’s taken me some time to write about the end of Ashtar Theatre’s International Youth Festival.
+Since the final performances, three Israeli teenagers who had gone missing right when the festival started were discovered dead; Israel blamed Hamas operatives, and a Palestinian teenager from East Jerusalem was kidnapped and killed by Israeli extremists in retaliation.
+All this triggered intense demonstrations by both sides, clashes between Palestinians and Israeli police for almost four days in East Jerusalem and rocket strikes between Israel and Gaza, leading to the current situation in which the death toll in Gaza is rising (as I write this it stands at 274 according to the Guardian; Ma'an News cites 298).

-The final performances and the field trip we took to The Freedom Theatre in Jenin Refugee Camp linger vividly.
+The final performances and the field trip we took to the Freedom Theatre in the Jenin refugee camp linger vividly.

 We drive north through a landscape of olive trees, tapering pines, and valleys with white rock terraces.
 It is a beautiful day shimmering with heat, cool inside the bus.

-We pass Israeli settlements that you can spot from far away, clusters of red roofed houses side by side, in lines and squares.
+We pass Israeli settlements that you can spot from far away, clusters of red-roofed houses side by side, in lines and squares.
 Settlements are considered illegal under international law—this explains the checkpoint towers and the presence of Israeli security forces.
-There is a maze of roads that give settlers direct access to their homes, but require Palestinians to take circuitous routes.
-We see olive colored military trucks with thick metal mesh enclosures.
+There is a maze of roads that gives settlers direct access to their homes but requires Palestinians to take circuitous routes.
+We see olive-colored military trucks with thick metal mesh enclosures.
 “To protect them from stone throwing,” says one of the Palestinian students, “the soldiers travel like this.”
-Every time you forget, something reminds you are in an occupied land.
-In the Jenin Refugee camp, you don't need reminders.
+Every time you forget, something reminds you you are in an occupied land.
+In the Jenin refugee camp, you don’t need reminders.

-Entering the camp, the first things you see are blue signs of the United Nations Relief and Works Agency for Refugees (UNRWA).
-The camp is home to 16,000 refugees who lost their homes in the Nakba (as it is called here), the Catastrophe, which refers to the period following 1948, when the Arab-Israeli war displaced over 700,000 Palestinians.
+Entering the camp, the first things you see are blue signs of the United Nations Relief and Works Agency for Refugees.
+The camp is home to sixteen thousand refugees who lost their homes in the Nakba (as it is called here)—the Catastrophe—which refers to the period following 1948, when the Arab-Israeli war displaced over seven hundred thousand Palestinians.

-Two of the Ashtar festival participants, brothers Kamal and Salim, live in the refugee camp and work with the theater.
-Kamal has been helping with the children’s summer camp which started a few weeks ago—boys between the ages of nine and fourteen spend the day in storytelling, dancing, and group-building activities.
+Two of the Ashtar Festival participants, brothers Kamal and Salim, live in the refugee camp and work with the theatre.
+Kamal has been helping with the children’s summer camp, which started a few weeks ago—boys between the ages of nine and fourteen spend the day in storytelling, dancing, and group-building activities.

-Jenin has come to be known for its militant and cultural resistance—in April 2002 it came under siege by the Israeli Defense Force Forces and in the resulting clashes, about fifty Palestinians were killed.
-Young actors address this issue in the Freedom Theater promotional video that we also see.
+Jenin has come to be known for its militant and cultural resistance—in April 2002 it came under siege by the Israeli Defense Forces and in the resulting clashes about fifty Palestinians were killed.
+Young actors address this issue in the Freedom Theatre promotional video that we also see.
 Before they started acting, they say, their dream was to die as shahids, martyrs.

 “But after I started acting,” says one, “I began to consider living as a martyr, not dying as one.”